ryanohoro/csbruter/README.md

 cat wordlist.txt | python3 csbruter.py 192.168.1.1
 ```

+Tested at up to 138 attempts per second.

 ## Issue

 Cobalt Strike team server has no mitigation for password brute force